Mississippi High School Activities Association (MHSAA) Speech and Debate State Championships

 The tournament also offers 12 Speech events separated into two flighted lists:

-Flight A = Prose Interpretation, Original Oratory, Dramatic Interpretation, Duet Acting, Impromptu Speaking, and Storytelling.
+Flight A = Prose Interpretation, Original Oratory, Dramatic Interpretation, Duet Acting, Impromptu Speaking, and Program Oral Interpretation.

-Flight B = Poetry Interpretation, Humorous Interpretation, Duo Interpretation, Expository Speaking, Declamation, and Extemporaneous Speaking.
+Flight B = Poetry Interpretation, Humorous Interpretation, Duo Interpretation, Informative Speaking, Declamation, and Extemporaneous Speaking.

-The 2016 MHSAA State Championships STORYTELLING topic will be Southern Sights and Sounds (Stories that take place in Southern U.S. Cities)
+The 2018 MHSAA State Championships STORYTELLING topic will be DISNEY MOVIES.

 EXTEMPORANEOUS SPEAKING topics will alternate each round from Domestic and International Topics assigned:

-POLICY TOPIC: RESOLVED: The United States Federal Government should substantially increase its economic and/or diplomatic engagement with the People's Republic of China.
+POLICY TOPIC: RESOLVED: The United States Federal Government should substantially increase its funding and/or regulation of elementary and/or secondary education in the United States.

-LINCOLN-DOUGLAS TOPIC: RESOLVED: The United States ought to guarantee the right to housing.
+LINCOLN-DOUGLAS TOPIC: RESOLVED: The United States ought to provide a universal basic income.

 IMPORTANT THINGS FOR COACHES TO REMEMBER